 The trek’s highest Peak that is achievable is 13, 000 ft.
 The lakes are surrounded by stunning alpine trees and the experience is even more commendable during the summer when the alpine flowers form a radiant sheet reflecting on the water.
 Also, the other traceable floras include blue Poppy, Geum, Gentian and Hedyseram.
 Camping next to high altitude alpine lakes is what you will never forget.
 Waking up to see a vast water body is just as mermerizing as it gets.

 Situated in the state of Himachal Pradesh, this is a perfect trek for beginners.
 Hima means snow in sanskrit; so Himachal translates to in the lap of snow.
 The mountains of the state are used for many varied adventure activities ranging from paragliding to trekking.
 Hampta pass connects the Kullu valley to Lahaul Spiti valley.
-Manali’s vivid typography makes this one of the most preferred winter trek.
+Manali’s vivid typography makes this one of the most preferred monsoon trek.
 The variation in the train makes every day different from the previous one.
 The trek trails through open green pastures, meadows and glacial valleys.
 1 extended day to visit Chandratal (an alpine lake) is just a cherry on the top.